-Recruits are taught everything from the ground up, from how to brush their teeth, how to stand up straight, and even how to eat.
+Recruits are taught everything from the ground up: how to brush their teeth, stand up straight, and even how to eat.

-After taking an oath at the yellow footprints, the next stop is Recruit Receiving, where you will be given the opportunity to call home and inform your loved ones that you have arrived safely.
+After taking an oath at the yellow footprints, the next stop is Recruit Receiving, where you will be allowed to call home and inform your loved ones that you have arrived safely.
 Then you are searched for contraband and issued basic uniforms and toiletries.

-The remainder of receiving includes filling out a lot of paperwork, undergoing medical and dental screening, and receiving a number of vaccines (okay, this part can be nerve-wracking as you stand in line and receive five inoculations at the same time!
-Then, the “peanut butter” shot of Bicillin to ward off infection.
-Don’t worry, you’ll make it.)
+The remainder of receiving includes filling out a lot of paperwork, undergoing medical and dental screening, and receiving several vaccines (okay, this part can be nerve-wracking as you stand in line and receive five inoculations simultaneously!
+But don’t worry, you’ll make it.)

-You will not be getting any sleep for the first night, and you will probably lie in bed the next wondering what in the world you are doing here.
+You will not get any sleep for the first night, and you will probably lie in bed the next, wondering what you are doing here in the world.
 You’ll spend more time polishing the floors and cleaning the bathroom than you ever have before.
-Then you will be given your first physical fitness test.
+Then, you will be given your first physical fitness test.

 The Initial Strength Test includes a mile-and-a-half run, max pull-ups, and max crunches in two minutes.
 This is a scaled-down version of the Marine Physical Fitness Test, or PFT, to ensure that recruits are ready to begin training.
 Learning how to do more pull-ups is one of the easiest ways to achieve a higher score.